What They Are and Why They Matter in Your Handmade Business

-Running a handmade business comes with a whole lot of heart ……. but also a whole lot of hidden costs that quietly nibble away at your profit if you’re not paying attention.
+Running a handmade business comes with a whole lot of heart ……. but also a whole lot of costs that quietly nibble away at your profit if you’re not paying attention.

 If you’re confused about handmade business expenses, start with this guide to handmade business expenses and what actually counts.

-Most makers know how to track the obvious stuff – yarn, fabric, beads, clay, packing, shipping labels – but OVERHEAD?
-It’s confusing.
-Overhead is the sneaky little gremlins that live in the background, eating up your cash while your busy admiring your latest finished project or planning your next WIP.
+Overhead expenses are the sneaky little gremlins that live in the background, eating up your cash while your busy admiring your latest finished project or planning your next WIP. hey may not be stitched, glued, poured, painted, printed, or crocheted into one specific item, but they still need to be paid for somehow.

 In a previous post – Keeping track of expenses for your handmade business, we learned that overhead is just accounting speak jargon that means – costs (money you spend) in your business that has nothing to do with the cost of actually making your crafty creations.